phoebe-project/phoebe2-docs/api/phoebe.parameters.ParameterSet.plot.md

 * `save` (string, optional, default=False): filename to save the figure (or False to not save).
 * `show` (bool, optional, default=False): whether to show the plot

 * `animate` (bool, optional, default=False): whether to animate the figure.
 * `interval` (int, optional, default=100): time in ms between each frame in the animation.
 Applicable only if `animate` is True.
+* `animate_callback` (callable, optional, default=None): Function which
+    takes the matplotlib figure object and will be called at each frame within the animation.

 * `equal_aspect` (optional): whether to force the aspect ratio of the axes to be equal.
 If not provided, this will default to True if